turrnut/SIMAS/README.md

 * OPERAND 2: number of parameters the function would accept

 #### - gt
-* greater than comparison operator
+* greater than comparison operator. value will be assigned to the variable at OPERAND 1, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first value, optionally being a variable name
 * OPERAND 3: the second value, optionally being a variable name

 #### - gte
-* greater than or equal to comparison operator
+* greater than or equal to comparison operator. value will be assigned to the variable at OPERAND 1, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first value, optionally being a variable name
 * OPERAND 3: the second value, optionally being a variable name